react-navigation/react-navigation/docs/api/routers/TabRouter.md

 Each item in the config may have the following:

-- `path` - Specify the path (should not start with the "/" character) for each tab
+- `path` - Specify the path for each tab.
+The path value should not start with the `/` character.
 - `screen` - Specify the screen component or child navigator
 - `getScreen` - Set a lazy getter for a screen component (but not navigators)